-Academic Services manages the following University’s processes: course planning and approval; modifications; suspension and discontinuation; and periodic reviews.
+Academic Governance and Policy manages the University’s processes on course planning and approval, modifications, suspension and discontinuation, and periodic review

 Course planning and approval